mochihashi/memorizer/README.md

 1. Edit your dictionary table in Excel, and then save this worksheet as a text file.
   * Click "Save As" in the "File" menu to open the dialog.
-  * In the "Save as type" box, choose to save your Excel file as "CSV (.csv)" or "Unicode Text (.txt)".
+  * In the "Save as type" box, choose to save your Excel file as "CSV (.csv)" or "Unicode Text (.txt)".<br/>
 	<kbd><img src="https://raw.githubusercontent.com/mochihashi/memorizer/master/images/save-as-csv.png"></kbd>

-2. Click the "select file" button in the index.html page, and select the file you saved.
+2. Click the "select file" button in the index.html page, and select the file you saved.<br/>
 	<kbd><img src="https://raw.githubusercontent.com/mochihashi/memorizer/master/images/select-file.png"></kbd>